My youngest adores these biscuits. I’m plant-based so need to give a vegan equivalent a whirl. Let me know if you try these.

-Containing no wheat and naturally sweetened using honey, they are lightly spiced with nutmeg, cinnamon and ginger to give them a delicious warmth.
+Containing no wheat and sweetened using honey, the are lightly spiced with nutmeg, cinnamon and ginger to give them warmth.

 Ingredients (20 – 25 biscuits)

 - 300g gluten-free rice flour as used here/gluten-free plain white flour

 - (if using rice flour) 1 tsp.
 Xantham gum

 - 2 free range medium sized eggs, beaten

 - 3 tablespoons honey

 - 1 teaspoon of ground nutmeg